OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 OS-Level Sandboxing - The Security Architecture That Sets It Apart

-Most AI coding agents rely on application-layer safety mechanisms - permission prompts, command allowlists, hook-based interception.
-Codex CLI goes a level deeper: it enforces restrictions through the operating system kernel, so the model cannot bypass them regardless of what commands it tries to execute.
+Most AI coding agents rely on application-layer safety: permission prompts, command allowlists, hook-based interception.
+Codex CLI goes a level deeper.
+It enforces restrictions through the OS kernel.
+The model cannot bypass them, no matter what commands it tries to run.

 There are three sandbox permission modes: